katarina-cohen/CS113-HW6-RecursionTrees/README.md

 Using the provided ChangeCalculator class, implement the recursive method `calculateChange(int)` which will dispense change for a given amount of money.
 The method will **display and return** the total number of combinations of quarters, dimes, nickels, and pennies that equal the desired amount and all of the combinations as well.
 Avoid duplication.

-If you choose to use a data structure, it must be one that we've covered and you must thoroughly justify why it was the best choice (based on run-time efficiency): **[//here//]**
+If you choose to use a data structure, it must be one that we've covered and you must thoroughly justify why it was the best choice (based on run-time efficiency): I used a TreeSet data structure because it has a run-time efficiency of O(log n) for methods like add/move/contains.
+This efficiency is nearly on par with O(1) over time.
+The TreeSet also maintains a sorted iteration order, which is important for the final output of this calculator.
+By default, it will sort the elements in natural order (ascending order).

 Next, you will implement the method `printCombinationsToFile(int)`, which should contain a call to the recursive solution that you created.
 Creating a text file in the program's directory named `"CoinCombinations.txt"`, this method will write each combination produced to separate lines.
 This file will be read by the tester class to verify that your recursive solution avoids duplicate values.